rbuckley25/Tempestas/README.md

     `python train.py --dataroot ~/Carla/Project_Code/Tempestas/Data/cyclegan-cloudysunset --name NAMEOFYOURMODEL --model cycle_gan --preprocess none --n_epochs 20 --n_epochs_decay 10`

 For more information about running CycleGAN or Pix-to-Pix please refer to the original [Github](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)

+## Visualizing Results

+Results from the original project can been seen through a Streamlit Application which is hosted [here](https://rbuckley25-tempestas-streamlit-app-ca8peg.streamlit.app/)
+The code for the application can be found [here](https://github.com/rbuckley25/Tempestas-Streamlit)